wangyufan216/starter-hugo-research-group/content/post/20-11-19-ICONIP-paper/index.md

 ---
-title: Our new paper is publised on Molecular Psychiatry!
+title: Our new work on ICONIP 2020!
-date: 2022-03-09
+date: 2020-11-19
 ---

-Congrats Yaping and Lin Chai!
-Pleased to announce that our paper titled "Uncovering the genetic profiles underlying the intrinsic organization of the human cerebellum" was published on Molecular Psychiatry.
+Congratulations Zheng Zhang for publishing his work on ICONIP 2020.
+'Inter and Intra Individual Variations of Cortical Functional Boundaries Depending on Brain States'.

 <!--more-->